 Mr. Horton speaks regularly on patent litigation and strategy and he is a frequent contributor to various IP publications.
-SuperLawyers, a Chicago Magazine publication, selected Mr. Horton for the 2012-2016 Illinois Rising Stars® lists, which feature top attorneys in intellectual property law.
-Mr. Horton has been selected as one of the "World’s Leading Patent Practitioners" in 2016 by Intellectual Asset Management (IAM) magazine.
-He was also selected as a 2015-2016 "Emerging Lawyer" in Emerging Lawyers Magazine, as a top Illinois attorney under 40.
+SuperLawyers, a Chicago Magazine publication, selected Mr. Horton for the 2012–2016 Illinois Rising Stars® lists, which feature top attorneys in intellectual property law.
+Mr. Horton has been selected as one of the “World’s Leading Patent Practitioners” in 2016 by Intellectual Asset Management (IAM) magazine.
+He was also selected as a 2015 and 2016 “Emerging Lawyer” in Emerging Lawyers Magazine as a top Illinois attorney under 40, and was profiled in the November 2016 issue.
 Mr. Horton has also been recognized by intellectual property publications such as InsideCounsel, Thomson Reuters, Intellectual Property Magazine, Law360, and IPPro.

 Mr. Horton’s cases involve diverse industries across a wide range of technologies, including these exemplary matters:

 - Representing semiconductor manufacturer in litigation with rival involving micro-electro-mechanical system (MEM) technology.